 The deepest crater, Newton, lies near the South Pole and its walls are 29,000 ft from the inside of the crater.
 This is as deep as Mount Everest is high on Earth.
 The centre of Newton is so deep it receives no light from the Sun.
 It was thought that craters such as these may contain frozen water deposited from comets that did not get evaporated by the Sun's heat.

-They typically consist of a raised wall or rim.
+Craters typically consist of a raised wall or rim.
 A rampart (slope) on the inside leads to the crater floor which is below the outside terrain.
-Often they have a central peak.
+Often, they have a central peak.
 Some craters can also be caused by volcanic activity.

 - How are craters formed?

 - Describe the appearance of an average lunar crater.